rsogllc/GNT/en/mining.md

 Having only one winning ticket is important, because the promises on that ticket get added to the official record of promises.
 If we had two winning tickets, they could add conflicting promises, which doesn't work.
-It's also important that when we choose a winning ticket, it stay the winner, or a replacement ticket could change the official record and remove some of the promises people relied upon.
+We must also prevent someone from later changing which ticket won the lottery or a replacement ticket could change the official record and remove some of the promises people relied upon.
 Bitcoin partly solves this problem the same way it partly solves the official record problem in the first place: another lottery.